 Every Friday at SurfaceID, we gather around the white board and let our imaginations run free.
 Brainstorming weekly is always a great way to get a fresh prospective on challenges we’re resolving.
-Here are a few brainstorming techniques we’ve adopted that have proven to be effective.
+Here are a few brainstorming tips and techniques we’ve adopted that have proven to be effective.
 So far they have helped us get the most out the precious time we spend brainstorming as a team.

 Let there be snacks!